Two Means to an End Goal: Connecting Explainability and Contestability in the Regulation of Public Sector AI: Limitations

-\subsection{Limitations}
+\section{Limitations}

 Like any research, this study had limitations.
-First, the single 30-minute card sort, despite being refined through four pilot studies, likely influenced the depth of participants' exploration and classification of the cards.
-Second, the citation graph presented was a simplified subset of literature on explainability and contestability and did not capture the whole research landscape, but served as a prompt for participants to share their interdisciplinary experiences.
-Third, the focus on an EU context for recruitment and analysis of regulation and implementation procedures excluded comparisons with other jurisdictions, which we highlight as a fruitful direction for future research.
+The single 30-minute card sort, despite being refined through four pilot studies, likely influenced the depth of participants' exploration and classification of the cards.
+Further, the citation graph presented was a simplified subset of literature on explainability and contestability and did not capture the whole research landscape, but served as a prompt for participants to share their interdisciplinary experiences.
+Lastly, the focus on an EU context for recruitment and analysis of regulation and implementation procedures excluded comparisons with other jurisdictions, which is a fruitful direction for future research.